stonepros/stone/doc/dev/developer_guide/running-tests-using-teuth.rst

 Getting binaries
 ----------------
-To run integration tests using teuthology, you need to have Ceph binaries built for your branch.
+To run integration tests using teuthology, you need to have Stone binaries built for your branch.
 Follow these steps to initiate the build process -

 #.
 Push the branch to `ceph-ci`_ repository.
 This triggers the process of